OmelchenkoMaksim/StarWars-Compose-Apollo_GraphQL-MVI-Room/README.md

 Star Wars Reference App

 This project is a test assignment for Avelios Medical, written by Maksim Omel'chenko in 2024. https://github.com/OmelchenkoMaksim

+Overview

-It aims to create a reference application for Star Wars characters, starships, and planets.
+The Star Wars Reference App is designed to provide a comprehensive reference for Star Wars characters, starships, and planets.
-The app leverages modern Android development tools and libraries including Jetpack Compose, Apollo GraphQL, Room, Koin, and Coil.
+The app utilizes modern Android development tools and libraries to deliver a seamless user experience, including Jetpack Compose, Apollo GraphQL, Room, Koin.

 Features

-    Display Characters, Starships, and Planets: Browse through a list of characters, starships, and planets from the Star Wars universe.
+    Display Characters, Starships, and Planets: Browse through a detailed list of characters, starships, and planets from the Star Wars universe.
-    GraphQL Integration: Fetch data using GraphQL queries.
+    GraphQL Integration: Fetch data efficiently using GraphQL queries.
-    Offline Support: Store data locally using Room and load it when there's no internet connection.
+    Offline Support: Store data locally using Room and access it even when offline.
-    Dependency Injection: Utilize Koin for dependency injection.
+    Dependency Injection: Utilize Koin for efficient dependency injection.
-    Image Loading: Load images using Coil.
     Paging: Efficiently load and display paginated data.
-    Theme and Typography Customization: Change themes and typography variants through settings.
+    Theme and Typography Customization: Customize themes and typography variants through the app's settings.

 Tech Stack

     Kotlin
-    Jetpack Compose: For building the UI.
+    Jetpack Compose: For building a modern and responsive UI.
     Apollo GraphQL: For querying the GraphQL API.
     Room: For local data storage.
     Koin: For dependency injection.
-    Coil: For loading images.
-    OkHttp: For networking.
     Timber: For logging.

 Code Structure